DESIGN and TECHNOLOGY – Developing creativity. Manufacturing innovation.

 Pewter casting – students will design a range of possible outcomes, use CAD/CAM to develop a mold, and then cast a pewter keyring for a chosen client.

-Formal drawing techniques, along with a focus on traditional practical DT Skills.
+Formal drawing techniques, along with a focus on traditional practical DT skills, are the main focus in Y9.
+Students will manufacture a range of small products using both hand tools and CAD/CAM.
+These products are then sketched using a range of presentation techniques including isometric drawing and CAD.
 Key theory is also delivered through a range of engaging and challenging activities.